peterjbachman/personalWebsite/content/about.md

 ---
 title: 'About Me'
-author: Peter Bachman
-date: '2020-12-05'
 ---

 Hi, I'm Peter!
 Born and raised in Boise, Idaho.
-I'm currently an undergrad student working on getting into graduate school.
+I'm currently a graduate student at Washington University in St. Louis.
+Not sure about my research interests, but I'll figure that out.